sepalani/MHTrIDA/server/doc/getOpeningSSLErrorCode.md

 Return Value
 ------------
-Return one the following error codes:
+Returns one the following error codes:
  * 11602
  * 11603
  * 11604